trumboosahil/-trumboosahil-Column-Store---Row-Store-databases/Readme.md

 | 1  | abc | 20 | Female |
 | 2 | def | 21  | Male |

+Database reads all block irrespective of how much data is relevant to query
 # Row Store

 ![Drawing-4 sketchpad](https://user-images.githubusercontent.com/3725274/154220119-97ddbf62-04a0-4302-8fdb-2bcea645495a.png)